DasNaCl/csc/popl/revs/rebuttal.md

 Anyhow, our case-study shows that our framework scales to compilers with many passes as well as compilers with optimising passes, whose order may be swapped.
 The concrete complexity of any compilation pass involved in a composition is orthogonal to our work.
 Nevertheless, we strongly believe that secure, more complex/realistic compilers can be developed much faster with our framework.
-Without it, one would have to prove the whole compilation chain end-to-end, while our framework allows for modular, more localized reasoning.
+Without it, one would have to prove the whole compilation chain end-to-end, while our framework allows for modular, more localised reasoning.

 ### What will change